American Forts: East

 Fort Ferree

-A stockade with four blockhouses and barracks, built by General Harrison, at the time located within the Wyandot Indian Reservation.
-Site located two blocks northeast of the Wyandot County Courthouse.
+A stockade with four blockhouses and barracks, built by Pennsylvania militia troops under General Richard Crooks, at the time located within the Wyandot Indian Reservation.
+Site located two blocks northeast of the Wyandot County Courthouse, at the present-day Elks Lodge.
+One of the blockhouses stood until 1850, being used as a jail at that time.

 Fort Findlay